arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ## How is it shared?

-Use learn more boxes for all of the internal tool linking and add image of Julie's graphic
+Arcus maintains a lifecycle of all archived research data.
 All data archived with Arcus is available to other CHOP researchers for reuse.
 This data is discoverable through three CHOP supported data discovery platforms: Arcus Cohort Discovery, Arcus Variant Browser and the Gene Data Catalog.
 **Arcus Cohort Discovery**: filter unidentified clinical data based on the cohort for the research data set **Arcus Omics Variant Browse**: view and filter all annotated variant information for all genomic files in the Arcus archives **Gene Data Catalog**: view the metadata (data about the data) for all the research collections within Arcus, and easily request to use the data

 The [Gene Data Catalog](https://chop.alationcloud.com) is available to everyone with CHOP credentials.
 Access to Arcus Cohort Discovery and Omics Variant Browser require that you have completed CITI Human Subjects Protection training and agreed to the Arcus Terms of Use, in addition to having CHOP credentials.
 For more information about accessing the Arcus tools, [see this Job Aid](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_cohort_discovery.pdf).

 If a researcher would like to use the data in a research project, they will have it delivered to a Scientific Project with an Arcus lab.
 Arcus vets all requests to work with data according to the nature of the request and the limitations of the data in question.
+Research results from Arcus Scientific projects will be archvied as new reaserch data collections in Arcus.

 ### Arcus Cohort Discovery